wangzlab/COPD_metaanalysis/README.md

 8. "8_generate_EMM_for_PRMT.pl" is used to generate normalized Environmental Metabolomic Matrix (EMM) for PRMT calculation.
 Based on the enzyme-compound association table as input, the output is an enzyme-compound matrix in which the relative contribution score of the enzyme to the compound was indicated.

 9. "9_calculate_PRMT.pl" is used to generate the PRMT score of the metabolites based on the combined fold change of microbial genes in the meta-analysis and the EMM matrix generated in the previous step.

+10. "10_LOGO.pl" is used to generate the inferred metagenome profiles through a Leave-One-Genus-Out (LOGO) analysis in which each genus of interest was excluded one at a time.
+The random effect statistical meta-analysis can be performed for each LOGO profile and used to re-calculate PRMT scores using the script in step 9.